blank-ed/Automated_Exam_Proctoring_System/README.md

 </p>

 I set the Head Position Ratio threshold value to 0.33, which means that if the calculated HPR is less than this, the student is looking around (left or right).

+## Phone Detection System
+During an exam, electronics devices should not be used by students.
+Therefore, I have used TensorFlow Object Detection API, using SSD-MobileNet, to train the model to detect my phone.
+The pre-trained models are located in the `Phone Detection System/Pre-Trained Models` folder.